Karen Kopryanski

 Contact Info

-Recently, Kopryanski was appointed to the posts of Reviews Editor for the Voice and Speech Review and Assistant Archivist for the Voice and Speech Trainer’s Association (VASTA).
-She has presented at conferences in Austria, Singapore, Canada and the United States, adjudicated for the Kennedy Center American College Theatre Festival and the Virginia High School League, and recently won VASTA’s Dorothy Mennen Scholarship to participate in the P3/East Pacific Performance Project in Seattle.
+Kopryanski is also Reviews Editor for the Voice and Speech Review – a peer-reviewed academic journal published by Routledge (Taylor and Francis Group) that is distributed internationally, has a Q1 rating in Scopus, and was given honorable mention for the 2021 Council of Editors of Learned Journals’ Phoenix Award for Significant Editorial Achievement.
+She has presented at conferences in Turkey, Austria, Singapore, Canada, and the United States, adjudicated for the Kennedy Center American College Theatre Festival and the Virginia High School League, and won the Voice and Speech Trainers Association’s Dorothy Mennen Scholarship to participate in the P3/East Pacific Performance Project in Seattle.

 Prior to her arrival in Richmond, Kopryanski spent ten years on the faculty at the Boston Conservatory, where she taught Shakespeare, Suzuki actor training, voice, IPA, dialects and speech in both the BFA and MFA Musical Theater programs.
 She coached more than 50 theatrical productions in Boston, including those for Huntington Theatre Company, Company One Theatre, American Repertory Theatre, Actor’s Shakespeare Project, Off the Grid, and Merrimack Repertory Theatre, and has taught for the Williamstown Theatre Festival, Commonwealth Shakespeare Company, Harvard University, Boston College, Brandeis University, Suffolk University, the Museum School for the Fine Arts, Teachers as Scholars, Indiana University, the Moscow Art Theatre School and the Cantiere Internazionale Teatro Giovani at the University of Bologna, Italy.